abechanta/vscode-ext-paged-media/README.md

 -	[markdown-it](https://github.com/markdown-it/markdown-it)
 	-	this is a default markdown engine in vscode which renders md file to html.
 -	[Paged.js](https://www.pagedmedia.org/paged-js/)
-	-	this is a css-based paged-media engine defined by W3C which renders one big continuous html to chunked html pages.
+	-	this is a css-based paged-media engine defined by W3C which renders a chunked html pages from one big continuous html.

 ![](media/cover3.png)

 ## Features

+-	To preview as if printed:
--	Preview markdown file as if printed
+	-	Open a markdown file and press Ctrl+Shift+V
 	-	You can specify a form factor and fancy decorations via css stylesheets as you like
--	And export it into a PDF file (not yet, but will be covered soon)
+-	To export it into a PDF file:
+	-	Run the command "Export Markdown To PDF" (not yet, but will be covered soon)

 ![auto toc generation](media/cover1.png)